Sejong Insider

-Odds are often interpreted as predictions, but in reality they are structured representations of possible match outcomes.
-In sports betting systems, odds are designed to express probability ranges and manage uncertainty rather than forecast results.
+Odds are often misinterpreted as predictions, but in reality they are structured representations of possible match outcomes.
+In sports betting systems, odds express probability ranges and manage uncertainty rather than forecast results.
+This article explains how odds reflect possible outcomes, how they are created, and why they behave the way they do across different markets.

-What Odds Represent in Betting Systems
+What Odds Represent

 From Probability to Odds